TheoreticalEcology/dispersionTest/docs/index.md

   chunk_output_type: inline
 ---

-Acompanying example script from "Dispersion tests for generalized linear mixed-effects models".
+**Acompanying example script for the paper "Dispersion tests for generalized linear mixed-effects models", available so far as a preprint in XXX.**

+The github repository for the paper and this example is: https://github.com/TheoreticalEcology/dispersionTest.

-Our aim is to give some instructions and show examples for testing for under/overdispersion for GLMs (base R functions `glm`) and GLMMs (package `lme4`) using the `DHARMa` package.
+Our aim is to give instructions and show examples for testing for under/overdispersion for GLMs (base R functions `glm`) and GLMMs (package `lme4`) using the `DHARMa` package.

 Users can substitute the simulated data and model by their own data and model objects[^1] to use the dispersion test function from the `DHARMa` package.